 US-Ireland Working Holiday Agreement

-1. I want to apply to travel to Ireland under a Working Holiday Authorisation.
+1. I want to apply to travel to Ireland under a Working Holiday Authorisation (WHA).
 Is it possible currently to do so?

 2. I submitted a WHA application before the outbreak of COVID19.
 What has happened to my application?

-Applications already submitted remain on file until operations resume.
-You will be contacted once your application has been processed.
+Applications which have been submitted since March 2020 will be reviewed and you will be contacted once your application has been processed.
 If you wish to withdraw your application, please contact us.
+Due to the backlog incurred during the COVID-19 period, we ask for your patience.

 3. I am currently in Ireland under the WHA programme.
 Will my permission to remain be extended?